ABilevich/SubwayLocations/README.md

 On the other hand, the **integration** tests, assert the correct execution of the **store** and **stores** endpoints from start to finish by calling the GraphQL endpoints and verifying the return.

-## Testing the endpoints on the GraphQL
+## Testing the endpoints on the GraphQL playground

 After the project starts, a GraphQL playground can be accessed by following the link: http://localhost:3000/graphql.
 Here, a variety of endpoints can be tested.